-REQUIRED CLOTHING AND EQUIPMENT LIST
+SKYDIVE REQUIRED CLOTHING AND EQUIPMENT LIST

 Conditions in Antarctica change drastically throughout our season and vary depending on your location.
 At Union Glacier, the climate is very dry and generally sunny but wind chill can impact temperatures greatly with early November being as cold as -22°F (-30°C).
 Average mid-season temperatures range from -12°F to 30°F (-24°C to -1°C).
+Air temperatures during your jumps may be as cold as -31°F (-35°C).